By: Chris O’Brien

 Graham is a First Team All-America candidate running the point.
 Svi can go off for five or six threes.
 Doke, at certain times, looks like LSU Shaq (free throw shooting and all).
 Newman can get 20+.
 Lightfoot is becoming that ultimate glue guy, due for one of those late-game Shane Battier type of charges that you love when he’s on your team getting the call, but absolutely despise on an opponent.

-And maybe the fact Bill Self is still making adjustments could be seen as a good thing.
-This team spent over half the year thinking they’d add star-freshman Billy Preston, now they’re making tweaks to the starting lineup/rotation.
-And, even with all of that, they’re still 19-6, Top 15 KenPom.
-Just a week or two ago, Joe Lunardi had them as a No. 1 seed.
+And maybe the fact Bill Self was still making adjustments into March could be seen as a good thing.
+This team spent over half the year thinking they’d add star-freshman Billy Preston, in the Big 12 Tournament freshman Silvio De Sousa shined proving KU has a backup plan if Doke gets into foul trouble.

 Turn on an Arizona game sometime in the next four weeks.